 But they grow so quickly, a new potting up is needed all the time.
 For me, I haven’t noticed any difference in how easy it is to propagate in spring or winter.
 It just grows!

-Just be aware that this plant can grow outside too.
+Just be aware that Swedish ivy, even though it’s a houseplant, can grow outside too.
 I have this in a full-sun area in the back deck and it grows HUGE.
-Vining and branching all over, the leaves grow so big and I can only attribute that to the increased sun exposure.
+Vining and branching all over, the pretty scalloped leaves grow so big and I can only attribute that to the increased sun exposure.

 That period of time should allow it to transition to brighter light so that it won’t sunburn and lose a lot of its leaves.
 That has always worked for me.